TylerSterlingTech/osticket-prereqs/README.md

 <img src="https://i.imgur.com/dijEsv0.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-In order to connect to the virtual machine, a Remote Desktop Connection will need to be established using the public IP address of the virtual machine (20.172.246.188).
+To connect to the virtual machine, a Remote Desktop Connection was established using the public IP address of the virtual machine (20.172.246.188).
 </p>
 <br />